 - 1. Must be eligible the week that tickets are purchased. - 2.
 Must be eligible the week of the trip. - 3.
 Cannot be suspended during their senior year. - 4.
 Cannot be sent to alternative school for disciplinary reasons. - 5.
-All class dues must be paid.
+Cannot be sent to alternative school because of removal from Internship. - 6.
+All class dues/fees must be paid.